 To increase and retain the number of Hispanics, and other minorities, in Engineering, Science, and Mathematics, while promoting excellence and stimulating successful partnerships with industry and the community.

-HESO is a combined student chapter of two national professional organizations since the early 1980s, Society of Mexican American Engineers & Scientists (MAES), and Society of Hispanic Professional Engineers (SHPE).
+HESO is a combined student chapter of two national professional organizations since the early 1980s, Latinos in Science and Engineering (formerly Society of Mexican American Engineers & Scientists (MAES)), and Society of Hispanic Professional Engineers (SHPE).
 Membership in our organization translates to being a student member of both MAES and SHPE.

 HESO is involved in activities both on and off campus.
 Some of the activities are: